Graunephar/PiFun/README.md

 **Removing output**

 If you do not want to see the output from node you can make the a command run from a detached terminal by poistfixing it with &.
 If you change the last line of run.sh to `node blink.js &` you won't see any output from node.

+**Running something that is not blink.js**
+If you want to run something else you should rename the value of the "start" key in package.json